 Do you award "need-based" financial aid?

 Yes.
-You may fill out your FAFSA online at www.fafsa.ed.gov and make sure you indicate Hofstra's federal code: 002732.
-As long as your FAFSA is on file, the Financial Aid Office will package all admitted students to Hofstra.
-They will determine whether you are eligible for "need-based" financial aid such as: student loans, parent plus loans, TAP, PELL, and work study.
+You may fill out your FAFSA online at www.studentaid.gov and make sure you indicate Hofstra's federal code: 002732.
+As long as your FAFSA is on file, the Financial Aid Office will package all students admitted to Hofstra.
+They will determine whether you are eligible for "need-based" financial aid such as student loans, parent PLUS loans, TAP, Pell, and work-study.

 Can I reside on campus?

 Yes.
-Hofstra has 37 resident facilities.
+Hofstra has 37 residential facilities.
 Be sure to send your housing deposit by May 1st for the fall semester and by January 1st for the spring semester.
-Please set up a visit by calling 516-463-6700 to sign up for a "Group Session," held twice a day - Monday through Saturday.
+Please schedule a visit by calling 516-463-6700 or going to Hofstra.edu/visit.

 Is my Enrollment-Orientation deposit refundable?